usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-4/Contract Management and Problem Resolution.md

 Positive vendor performance implications:

-* SecureID, DataFlow, UX Partners, and MetricsTech are meeting their module requirements
+* SecureID, DataFlow, UX Partners, and MetricsTech are meeting their module requirements.
-* The system works when the CloudTech authentication service performs properly
+* The system works when the CloudTech authentication service performs properly.
-* Other vendors represent $17M in functioning capability that shouldn't be disrupted unnecessarily
+* Other vendors represent $17M in functioning capability that shouldn't be disrupted unnecessarily.
-* Demonstrates that the modular approach can work with competent vendors
+* Demonstrates that the modular approach can work with competent vendors.

 **Decision-making considerations:**

-* Protecting relationships with performing vendors should be a priority
+* Protecting relationships with performing vendors should be a priority.
-* Other vendors' input on integration requirements for CloudTech replacement should be solicited
+* Other vendors' input on integration requirements for CloudTech replacement should be solicited.
-* Performance of other modules validates the modular contracting approach overall
+* Performance of other modules validates the modular contracting approach overall.
-* The success of other vendors provides political cover for targeting CloudTech specifically
+* The success of other vendors provides political cover for targeting CloudTech specifically.

 **Strategic implications:**

-* Terminating CloudTech while retaining other vendors preserves the modular contracting pilot
+* Terminating CloudTech while retaining other vendors preserves the modular contracting pilot.
-* Demonstrates that accountability measures work in modular environments
+* Demonstrates that accountability measures work in modular environments.
-* Maintains a competitive environment for future module procurements
+* Maintains a competitive environment for future module procurements.

 In modular contracting, individual vendor decisions must consider impacts on the broader vendor ecosystem and strategic approach.